github/opensource.guide/troubleshooting/contributions.md

 ---
-title: Handling contributions you don't want to accept
+title: Handling open source contributions you don't want to accept
 nav: Handling contributions you don't want to accept
 ---